 Louise Harris, Foundation Director

 Thomas M. Hull, Director of Legacy Gifts

 Jeanine Soufan, Pro Bono Staff Attorney

 Paul Vaughan, Program Coordinator

-Carole Oliver, Administrative Assistant
+Carole Oliver, Foundation Coordinator

 The North Carolina Bar Foundation (tax ID number 56-0767805) is registered as a 501(c)(3) nonprofit organization.
 Contributions to the North Carolina Bar Foundation are tax-deductible to the extent permitted by law.
 Financial information about this organization and a copy of its license are available from the State Solicitation Licensing Branch at 919-814-5400.
 The license is not an endorsement by the State.